Buying a Laptop for College – Quick Tips

 While it’s nearly impossible to say exactly which laptop you should buy, we have taken the time to compile a list of tips that might help inform your decision making.
 These are “guidelines” at best, but we hope you find them helpful.

-We’ve found that the “Professional” or “Business” line of laptops tend to hold up better over time, contain better features, and ultimately present the better value in the long run, even though they may cost more up front.
-Some examples of professional lines from manufacturers include the “ProBook” and “EliteBook” series from HP, the “Thinkpad” series from Lenovo, and the “Latitude” and “Vostro” series from Dell.
+We’ve found that the “Professional” or “Business” line of laptops tend to hold up better over time, are easier to service, and ultimately present the better value in the long run, even though they cost more up-front.
+Some examples of professional lines from manufacturers include the “ThinkPad” series from Lenovo, the “ProBook” and “EliteBook” series from HP, and the “Latitude” and “Vostro” series from Dell.